-- Taurine levels decrease with age as well as neurological and metabolic malfunctioning. (nervous and dietary challenges)
+- Taurine levels decrease with age, as well as neurological and metabolic (nervousness and dietary) challenges.

 - Taurine has been shown to stimulate new growth and connections of brain and nervous system cells.
 This may improve both cognitive and physical functioning.

 - Taurine seems to have a positive role in the body’s efforts to metabolize fructose and other refined sugars.